 Take advantage of having a career development professional come and speak to your class regarding a variety of career-related topics.
 Some examples include:

-Contact Rachael Schafer, Assistant Director of Career Development, at (610) 647-4400, ext.
-3510 or email@example.com if you are interested in having a staff member present in your class.
+Contact the office of Career and Professional Development, at (484) 323-3501 or email@example.com if you are interested in having a staff member present in your class.